sandeep280993/sandeep280993/sample_docs/command_messages.md

 ### Informational Messages

 Informational message provides the user the status of the executed configuration and command description.
 For configuration status, CLI automatically returns a status message.
-For help information, engineers develop a cmdhelp[1] command, which provides the functional information of a command to the user.
+For help information, engineers develop a cmdhelp[^1] command, which provides the functional information of a command to the user.
 I have used cmdhelp for reference, but engineers in different organizations use different terms to create the help command.
+[^1]: The cmdhelp command used here is a dummy command.

 The following examples show how Information Messages appear in CLI.